Fink Road Sanitary Landfill

 - Safety First - Signs are posted and rules are strictly enforced.

-- For your safety and ours, keep all children and pets in your vehicle (unless your children are helping unload).
+- For your safety and ours, keep all children and pets in your vehicle.
 The landfill is considered to be a construction site, and large trucks and heavy equipment move all over the area.

 - While unloading, do not throw objects from your vehicle.